-It's not enough just to read a few articles or do a single online test to know what you want.
-Rather, choosing the right profession is a complicated process of self-discovery and information seeking that also costs a lot of time.
-Eva has now received some suggestions on how to do this systematically.
-In any case, she will also seek out a professional adviser, be it at the Employment Agency, the University or private counseling.
+It is not enough, just a few Article to read or take a single online test to know what you want.
+Rather, choosing the right profession is a complicated process of self-discovery and information search, which also takes a lot of time.
+Eva has now received some suggestions on how to proceed systematically.
+In any case, she will also consult a professional advisor, be it at the employment agency, the university or private advice.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!

 Consultant packages: You want to increase your reach or address applicants as an employer?
 For these and other topics we offer special Consultant packages (overview) - For example, a personal phone call (price is per hour).